Kent State University College of Podiatric Medicine: Merger with Kent State University

-On November 1, 2011, a joint statement was released from the college and Kent State University stating that the two institutions would be merging, but no timeline was made available for the move.
+On November 1, 2011, a joint statement was released from the college and Kent State University stating that the two institutions would be merging, but no timeline was made available at the time.
 On December 15, 2011, Kent State University announced that its Board of Trustees passed a resolution to officially acquire OCPM within six months of the January 1, 2012.
 The college was renamed Kent State University College of Podiatric Medicine.
-The merger between the two institutions has provided students at the college of podiatric medicine the opportunity to complete additional degrees such as Masters in Public Health and Ph.D. programs in various sciences, while enrolled in the D.P.M. program.
+The merger between the two institutions provided students at the college of podiatric medicine the opportunity to complete additional degrees such as Masters in Public Health and Ph.D. programs in various sciences, while enrolled in the D.P.M. program.